By Ashok Prasad, Founder, Niyyam

 - Potential to outperform

-Active vs Passive Investing in India: Which Strategy Wins in the Long Run?
-(2026 Guide)
+Active vs Passive Investing in India: Which Strategy Wins (2026 Guide)

 Step 7: Increase Investment Over Time